 Bear in mind that vitamin C wasn’t actually discovered until the 1930s!

-It was the use of citrus fruits that led to British people being called Limeys.
+The use of citrus fruits led to British people being called Limeys.

 The US Public Health Service began including dieticians in PHS hospitals in 1919 to improve the health and speed up the recovery of injured WW1 veterans.

 Their skills and techniques soon spread out to the general population as more and more people started to take an interest in health, fitness, and exercise.

 Nowadays, nutritional coaches work with a wide variety of clients with a range of goals, from weight loss to increased sports performance, to disease prevention.

 Hollywood stars hire nutrition coaches to help them get into shape for movie roles, and TV and music stars do likewise.

 Everybody eats, even those who don’t exercise, which means a Nutrition Coach has a potentially infinite client base.